itsyebekhe/warp/README.en.md

+### English Version (`README.en.md`)
+---

-# Ultimate WARP Generator User Guide
+# How to Use Ultimate WARP Generator

-This tool helps you easily create, save in your browser, and manage custom and optimized WARP configurations to use for free internet access.
+This tool helps you easily **create, save, and manage** custom, optimized WARP configurations directly in your browser and use them to access a free and open internet.

-## How the tool works: Creating and managing configurations
+## How It Works: Creating & Managing Configs

-With the new save feature, working with the tool is divided into two parts:
+With the new storage capability, using the tool is divided into two parts:

-### 1. First visit and creating the first configuration
+### 1. First Visit & Creating Your First Config

-1.  **Create configuration:** Click on the large orange **"Generate First Config"** button.
+1.  **Generate Config:** Click the large orange **"Generate First Config"** button.
-2.  **Naming:** After a few seconds, you'll be asked to enter a name for this configuration (e.g., "My Phone" or "Laptop").
+2.  **Name It:** After a few seconds, you will be prompted to enter a name for this configuration (e.g., "My Phone" or "Laptop").
 This name helps you identify it later.
-3.  **Save and display:** Your configuration is automatically **saved** in your browser's memory and the results are displayed for use.
-You won't need to recreate this configuration again.
+3.  **Save & Display:** Your configuration is automatically **saved in your browser's memory**, and the results are displayed for use.
+You won't need to generate this config again.

-### 2. Subsequent visits and managing configurations
+### 2. Subsequent Visits & Managing Configs

-When you visit this page again, instead of the previous large button, you'll see the **"Your Saved Configurations"** section.
+When you return to this page, you will see the **"Your Saved Configurations"** section instead of the large button.

-*   **Select configuration:** From the dropdown menu, select your desired configuration.
-Its information is automatically loaded with the latest Endpoints.
+*   **Select a Config:** Choose your desired configuration from the dropdown menu.
+Its information will automatically load with the latest endpoints.
-*   **Update Endpoints button:** This button re-fetches the Endpoint list from the original source and replaces the best ones for your current configuration. **It's recommended to use this button every once in a while.**
+*   **Refresh Endpoints Button:** This button fetches the latest list of endpoints from the source and updates your current config with them. **It is recommended to use this button periodically.**
-*   **Generate New button:** If you need a completely new configuration (with a new private key), use this button.
+*   **Generate New Button:** Use this if you need a completely new configuration (with a new private key).
-*   **Rename button:** Changes the name of the selected configuration.
+*   **Rename Button:** Changes the name of the selected configuration.
-*   **Delete button:** Permanently deletes the selected configuration from your browser's memory.
+*   **Delete Button:** Permanently removes the selected configuration from your browser's memory.

 ---

-## New features: Manual Endpoint and DNS selection
-In the `STANDARD WG` and `AMNEZIAWG` tabs, new sections have been added for manual Endpoint and DNS selection. **These selections are shared and synchronized between the two tabs.**
-### Endpoint Selection
+## How to Use the Configurations

+After loading or generating a config, the results are displayed in four main tabs.

+### `STANDARD WG` & `AMNEZIAWG` Tabs

+These two tabs are suitable for the official **WireGuard** and **AmneziaWG** clients.

+#### Advanced Controls

+In these two tabs, you have full control over two key parts of the configuration:

+*   **Endpoint Selection:**
-*   **Endpoint list:** You can select any Endpoint from all available ones.
+    *   **Endpoint List:** You can choose any endpoint you want from the available list (both IPv4 and IPv6).
+Servers starting with `8.` (Recommended) usually perform better.
-*   **Recommended:** Servers starting with `8.` usually perform better in Iran's internet and are highlighted in orange at the top of the list.
-### DNS Selection and Saving
+    *   **Test Latency:** By clicking this button, the tool will automatically test all servers and **select the fastest endpoint for you.**

+*   **DNS Selection & Saving:**
-*   **DNS list:** From the dropdown menu, you can select popular DNSs like Cloudflare, Google, or Quad9.
+    *   **DNS List:** You can select popular DNS providers like Cloudflare, Google, or Quad9 from the dropdown.
-*   **Custom DNS:** By selecting **"Custom..."**, a box appears for entering your desired DNS address.
-*   **Save DNS:** After entering a custom DNS, the **"Save"** button appears.
-By clicking it and selecting a name, you can save this DNS for future use in the list.
+    *   **Custom DNS:** By selecting **"Custom..."** and entering a custom DNS address, a **"Save"** button will appear, allowing you to save that DNS for future use.

-*   **Delete DNS:** If you select a saved DNS from the list, the **"Delete"** button appears, allowing you to remove it.
-**Important note:** By selecting any server or DNS, all configurations in **all tabs** (Standard, Amnezia, Sing-Box, App URLs) are instantly updated.
+**Important Note:** Changing the Endpoint or DNS will instantly update all configurations in **all tabs**.

----
-## Guide to using configurations in different clients
-After loading or creating a configuration, the results are displayed in four main tabs.
-### `STANDARD WG` Tab
-This tab is suitable for the official **WireGuard** client.
-There are three ways to add the configuration:
+#### Methods for Adding Configs

-*   **Method 1 (File):** Click the **"Download .conf"** button.
-In the WireGuard application, use **"Import tunnel(s) from file"** and select the downloaded file.
-(Suitable for **computer and mobile**)
+1.  **Method 1 (File):** Click the **"Download .conf"** button and import the downloaded file into your application.
+(Suitable for **Desktop and Mobile**)
-*   **Method 2 (QR code):** In the WireGuard mobile app, select **"Scan from QR code"** and scan the QR code displayed on the page.
-(Only for **mobile**)
+2.  **Method 2 (QR Code):** In your mobile app, select the option to scan a QR code and scan the code displayed on the page.
+(For **Mobile** only)
-*   **Method 3 (Copy):** Click the **"Copy"** button.
-In the WireGuard desktop app, click **"Add Empty Tunnel"** and paste the copied text.
-### `AMNEZIAWG` Tab
-This tab is designed for the **AmneziaWG** client, which uses Jitter for more stability.
-The methods for adding the configuration are similar to the Standard WG tab (via file, QR code, or copy).
+3.  **Method 3 (Copy):** Copy the configuration content and paste it into a new empty tunnel in your desktop application.

 ### `SING-BOX` Tab

-This tab is useful for more advanced clients like **sing-box**, **Hiddify**, and similar applications.
-This configuration includes all servers for automatic speed testing.
+This tab is for advanced clients like **sing-box**, **Hiddify**, and similar tools.
+This configuration includes all servers for automatic speed testing (URL Test).

-**Important:** Due to its size, this configuration's QR code cannot be scanned directly.
-You need to use the share link:
+**Important:** Due to its large size, the QR code for this config is not directly scannable.
+You must use the share link:

 1. In the `SING-BOX` tab, click the **"Share Link"** button.
-2. Wait until a short link is created in the box below the buttons.
+2. Wait for a short link to be generated in the box below the buttons.
-3. Immediately after the link is created, **a new QR code appears on the right side of the page.** This QR code contains the same link.
+3. As soon as the link is created, **a new QR code will appear on the right side of the page.** This QR code contains that same link.
-4. In your client (e.g., Hiddify), go to the section for adding a profile via link (Import from URL) and scan the **new QR code** or copy and paste the link.
+4. In your client, go to the section for adding a profile from a URL and scan the **new QR code** or copy-paste the link.

-### `APP URLS` Tab (for mobile)
+### `APP URLS` Tab (App-Specific Links)

-This tab provides specific formats for quickly and easily adding configurations to popular mobile applications. **All formats in this section are generated based on your selected Endpoint and DNS.**
+This tab provides special formats for quickly importing configs into popular applications. **All formats in this section are generated based on your selected Endpoint and DNS.**

-**How to use:** Click on each section to display its **QR code** on the right side of the page.
+**How to use:** Click on any section to display its corresponding **QR code** on the right side of the page.

-**NekoBox (Android) application:** This client uses JSON format.
-Click the **"Copy"** button and in the NekoBox application, use "Import from Clipboard".
-**V2RayNG (Android) and Streisand (iOS) applications:** They use the standard `wireguard://` format.
-You can scan the QR code or copy the link.
+*   **NekoBox / V2RayNG (Android) & Streisand (iOS):** You can scan the QR code or copy the link.
-**Shadowrocket (iOS) application:** Two versions are provided:
-  1.  `Standard version`: Regular WireGuard configuration.
-  2.  `Amnezia version`: Configuration with Jitter parameters for more stability.
-    You can scan the QR code for each or copy its link.
+*   **Shadowrocket (iOS):** Two versions are provided: `Standard` and `Amnezia` (for better stability).
+You can scan the QR code for either one.

+---

+## 🔥 Powerful New Feature: Dynamic Subscription Link

+This is the best and easiest way to keep all your configurations up to date.
+You get a single, stable link, and every time your client updates it, it will automatically receive the **newest and fastest servers**.

+**Important:** This feature uses **all of your saved accounts** simultaneously to build a complete profile.

+#### How to Create a Subscription Link:

+1. Go to the **`APP URLS`** tab.
+2. At the top of the tab, click the **"Generate Subscription Links"** button.
+3. A window will open displaying subscription links for different clients (V2RayNG, Shadowrocket, etc.).
+4. Copy the link for your client and add it to its subscription section.

+**That's it!** You no longer need to manually change the link.
+Whenever you create or delete an account in this tool, simply follow these steps again and replace the old link in your client with the new one.
+4.  复制适用于您客户端的链接，并将其添加到其订阅部分。

+**就是这样！** 您不再需要手动更改链接。每当您在此工具中创建或删除帐户时，只需再次执行这些步骤，并在您的客户端中用新链接替换旧链接即可。